caddis/categoree/README.md

 Value: Category ID or IDs of the category or categories you wish to get data from.

+	fixed="yes"

+Use in conjunction with the "show" parameter.
+This will display catetories in exactly the order you have specified the category IDs in the show parameter.
+Default sorting is by group and category order.

 	group=""

 Optional: default is all groups.